HARD WATER DATA / UTTAR PRADESH

 Match the descaler to Bareilly's water, then to the appliance.

-DescaleX handles coffee machines, dishwashers, and showerheads.
-DescaleX Bio handles kettles and food-contact appliances.
-WashDX handles washing machines, geysers, and immersion rods.
+DescaleX handles coffee machines and dishwashers.
+DescaleX Bio handles kettles and bottle warmers.
+WashDX handles washing machines, geysers, showerheads, and immersion rods.